razorpay/i18nify/packages/i18nify-js/README.md

 #### getFlagOfCountry(countryCode) 🏁

-Fetch flag URLs for any country code 🌍✈️, enhancing your app's international appeal 🌐 and celebrating global diversity 🏳️‍🌈.
+Retrieve flag images for any ISO country code 🌍✈️ with a simple API call, bolstering your application's global engagement 🌐 and honoring worldwide diversity 🏳️.
+This method efficiently integrates international flags into your digital projects, leveraging high-resolution SVG formats from a reliable source.

 ##### Examples